BritishPandaChick/bpc-portfolio-site/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 5.5.1 =
+* Fix: Uploading a PNG as a Retina was turning its transparency into black.
+* Fix: Now LazyLoad used with Keep SRC only loads one image, the right one (instead of two before).
+Thanks to Shane Bishop, the creator of EWWW (https://wordpress.org/plugins/ewww-image-optimizer/).

 = 5.4.3 =
 * Add: New hooks: wr2x_before_regenerate, wr2x_before_generate_thumbnails, wr2x_generate_thumbnails, wr2x_regenerate and wr2x_upload_retina.